 Will the Zanes Law Injury Lawyers Personal Injury Lawyers Offer Frequent Updates?

-Our personal injury lawyers provide you with monthly updates regarding the state of your case.
+Our personal injury lawyers provide monthly updates regarding your case’s state.
 You will also speak with your case manager at least every two weeks.
 If you have any questions about your case’s statute, you can call our law firm directly.
 We will contact you within 24 hours of receiving new information about your suit.

 Can I Speak to an Experienced Accident Lawyer?

 Our attorneys have a combined eighty years of experience addressing personal injury cases in Arizona.
 When you contact our office to schedule a case consultation, you’ll have every opportunity to speak with a lawyer who understands how to handle your case.

 How Can I View Testimonials and Descriptions of the Services That Your Lawyers Offer?